Staff training and development

 We strongly encourage our staff to upskill and develop themselves both professionally and personally.
 We even allocate funds to assist you.
-You will find out more once you have started working with us or ask your manager for more information about professional development.
+You will find out more once you have started working with us or ask your leader for more information about professional development.

 Other required training includes:

 - Treaty of Waitangi (two-day workshop) within first 12 months

 - The OP Way - Staff Induction (three hours) within first four months

 - Managing Performance (for anyone with direct reports) within first 12 months